brandonkramer/wp-vite-starter/README.md

 })
 ```
 - with the `root` and `outDir` config variables you're able to change the source and build folders, name them differently or change the paths.
 - Aside to `root` and `outDir` you can define and set an `entry` which will try to find asset files from this entry point in the `root` folder.
-For example if you set `root` to "src" and `entry` to "Static", you're able to maintain different bundles with a domain-specific folder structure for source files like so
+For example if you set `root` to "src" and `entry` to "Static", you're able to maintain different bundles within different domain folders
 ```
 my-custom-plugin/
 ├── src/